-- Christmas bonus for recipients of BSP
+- Christmas bonus for recipients of bSP

-- Winter fuel allowance

 - Free NHS prescriptions

-- Free off peak bus travel
+- Free off-peak bus travel

-Tier 2 is private pensions, including workplace pensions and those that are not directly funded by the State.
+Tier 2 is private pensions, including workplace pensions and those that are not directly funded by the state.
 Private pensions are generally provided through the workplace, though an individual, (for example, someone who is self-employed) can take out a private pension directly with a pension provider.